ORFit: One-Pass Learning via Bridging Orthogonal Gradient Descent and Recursive Least-Squares: Experiments

 In this experiment, we follow the setup in Section~\ref{subsec:exp_limit} except that this time, we do not impose any memory restrictions.
 For comparison, we run vanilla SGD with a fixed step size $10^{-5}$.
 Vanilla SGD makes multiple passes over the entire dataset for $1000$ epochs.

-Reported in Fig.~\ref{subfig:full_test} are the training and test errors of vanilla SGD, One-Step SGD, and \orfit{}.
-Note that both SGD and \orfit{} learn the training dataset perfectly with almost zero training error.
-Moreover, after the training is finished, SGD and \orfit{} achieve similar test errors, corroborating Theorem~\ref{thm:implicit_bias}.
+Reported in Fig.~\ref{subfig:full_test} are the training and test errors of vanilla SGD, One-Step SGD, and {\sf ORFit}.
+Note that both SGD and {\sf ORFit} learn the training dataset perfectly with almost zero training error.
+Moreover, after the training is finished, SGD and {\sf ORFit} achieve similar test errors, corroborating Theorem~\ref{thm:implicit_bias}.

 In addition, Fig.~\ref{subfig:full_sample} shows the prediction error of the $11$-th training datapoint throughout the training (analogous to Fig.~\ref{subfig:limited_sample}).
-Note that \orfit{} perfectly preserves the prediction error of the sample, while One-Step SGD quickly deteriorates it.
-This result demonstrates the effectiveness of the orthogonal update in \orfit{} for one-pass learning.
+Note that {\sf ORFit} perfectly preserves the prediction error of the sample, while One-Step SGD quickly deteriorates it.
+This result demonstrates the effectiveness of the orthogonal update in {\sf ORFit} for one-pass learning.